rrrraghav/practicum-take-home/task3/README.md

 npm install
 npm run dev
 ```

 ## Hints
-Checkout the backend implementation to see what endpoints are available to you.
+Check out the backend implementation to see what endpoints are available to you.
 Note the schema, and how it may differ from the mock data you've been given